 Can I leave the residue?
 Is it harmful?

 I know many people love the crusty old terracotta pots look.
-I agree, it can look amazing 😊 However, the buildup of salts can damage plant roots.
-What you could do to keep the beautiful terracotta look and protect your plants, is clean the deposits and salt marks from the inside of the pot, while leaving the beautiful outside look.
+I agree, crusty clay pots can look amazing 😊 However, the buildup of salts can damage plant roots.
+What you could do to keep the beautiful terracotta look and protect your plants, is clean the mineral deposits and mineral salts from the inside of the clay pots, while leaving the beautiful outside look.

-Can I clean the pot with the plant inside it?
+Can I clean terracotta pot with the plant inside it?

-Before applying any cleaning process, I suggest carefully remove the plant from its pot together with all the soil.
+Before applying any cleaning process, I suggest carefully removing the plant from its clay pot together with all the soil.
 After you’re done, you’ll be able to put it back in with the whole rootball intact.

-I don’t recommend leaving the plant inside during the cleaning terracotta pots process as you won’t be able to clean the part that matters, the inside of the pot, and also, some of the cleaning solutions can damage the roots.
+I don’t recommend leaving the plant inside during the cleaning terracotta pots process as you won’t be able to clean the part that matters, the inside of the clay pot, and also, some of the cleaning clay pots solutions can damage the roots.

-Cleaning Method 1 – Cleaning With White Vinegar
+Cleaning Method 1 – Clean Terracotta Pots With White Vinegar

-Using white vinegar is a cheap and straightforward way to clean terracotta pots.
+Using white vinegar is a cheap, easy and straightforward way to clean terracotta pots.
 The mixture ratio is 1 part vinegar to 20 parts water.
-Let the pots soak in the warm water and vinegar mixture for about 30 minutes, giving this vinegar solution time to start dissolving the deposits.
-After 30 minutes scrub the inside, outside, and anywhere you find the white spots.
+First use a brush to scrub off dirt from the pots.
+Let the clay pots soak in the warm water and vinegar mixture for about 30 minutes, giving this vinegar solution time to start dissolving the deposits.
+After 30 minutes use a brush to scrub the inside, outside, and anywhere you find white spots.

-After you’re done, regardless of whether you used the dishwasher or manual cleaning method (e.g. with dish soap or baking soda paste), wash the pot again, but this time using plain warm water.
+After you’re done, regardless of whether you used the dishwasher or manual cleaning clay pots method (e.g. with dish soap or baking soda paste), wash pots again, but this time using plain warm water.
 Get the vinegar out of the pot.

-If you clean pots manually, beware that you don’t make the pots break.
+If you clean clay pots manually, be careful that you don’t break the pots.

 1) Leaching Soil